 Think about the benefits and possible side effects of each option.
 Talk about your

-concerns with your healthcare provider before making a decision.
+concerns with your provider before making a decision.

 What are treatment side effects?

 Cancer treatment such as chemotherapy and radiation can damage normal cells.
 This